Survey for Faculty with Disabilities

 Disability is an identity category, like race, gender, and sexuality, so people with disabilities must be part of our conversations about and pursuit of justice, equity, accessibility, diversity, and inclusion (JEADI) at UNM.

-Principal Investigator Dr. Marissa Greenberg has conducted research in the field of Disability Studies, educating constituencies about issues facing disabled faculty in higher education, and identifying and advocating for strategies and tactics to improve the experience of disabled faculty at UNM.
+The Survey was based on research conducted by Principal Investigator Dr. Marissa Greenberg in her role as DEI@UNM Academic Faculty Leadership Fellow (2021-2023).
+Dr. Greenberg has drawn on her work in the field of Disability Studies to educate constituencies about issues facing disabled faculty in higher education as well as to identify and advocate for strategies and tactics that can improve the experience of disabled faculty at UNM.